 Pugs are arguably the clowns of the canine world.
 That is, they love to have fun but enjoy being great entertainers even more.
 They’re some of the most charming dogs you can find, and to kids, they’re irresistible friends and playmates.

 Unlike the Siberian Huskies or Aussies, Pugs are laid back and relaxed dogs.
 Sure, they need their fair share of daily exercise, but they’re not hyperactive at all.
-This quality makes the Pug a great low-maintenance option for children of all ages.
+This quality alone makes the Pug a great low-maintenance option for children of all ages.

 My pugs are the most ridiculously social pugs ever!
 Yoda is playful, especially with kids and dogs.
 Leia loves to go up to every person in the room and get tickles.– Shazz (Pug Village)